namin/lisp-variations/README.md

 ## todo

+- You should be able to add `call/cc` to `lispc.scala`.
+Right now, it does not work, because continuations are unusual functions.
+There are also issues of jumpy vs. pushy.

 - `lispd.scala` now adds compilation back.
 How do we achieve that?
 We have to compile wrt to the current semantics.
 We need a way to distinguish environment entries that are stable.
 We put compilation